what3words/w3w-rust-wrapper/README.md

 # w3w-rust-wrapper

-A rust library to use the [what3words v3 API](https://docs.what3words.com/api/v3/).
+The official rust library for [what3words v3 API](https://docs.what3words.com/api/v3/).

 API methods are grouped into a single service object which can be centrally managed by a `What3words`instance.